Originate/exosphere/tutorial/part_2/14_setup_scripts.md

 Setup scripts allow different roll-out strategies for new features, ranging from simple to sophisticated.

-You can keep things simple and efficient by rolling out a new feature all at once and and make everything work once it is live.
+You can keep things easy and efficient and simply roll out a new feature all at once and make everything work once it is live.
-This works if you are confident that you can do this in a reasonably short amount of time.
+This works if you are confident that you can set up the new services in a reasonably short amount of time.
 An example is the search feature in our todo application:
 * the current application is v0.0.1